assist-project/dtls-fuzzer/README.md

 ### JSSE 12.0.2 with authentication required
 A redacted version of the model obtained for this configuration appears in the paper.
 The model exposes important bugs.
-The experiments  should not be run in parallel with experiments not involving Scandium or JSSE.
+The experiment should not be run in parallel with experiments not involving Scandium or JSSE.
-Note that learning for this system does not finish/converge, and will continue on endlessly, building hypotheses with more and more states.
+Note that learning for JSSE does not finish/converge, building hypotheses with more and more states.
-We hence configured experiments to automatically terminate after one day.
+We hence configured JSSE experiments to automatically terminate after one day (two days in the paper).
 Command for RSA key exchange:

     > java -jar target/dtls-fuzzer.jar @args/jsse-12/learn_jsse-12_rsa_cert_req_rwalk_incl